 of the extended drought conditions in the region, the storage system on the

-Colorado River is just over half full (as of July 1, 2014), and there is an
+Colorado River is just over half full, and there is an

 increasing probability that a Colorado River shortage could be declared as early

 as 2017.
 The City’s Colorado River allocation would

 not be impacted by such a shortage, but it would likely result in reductions in

 the Colorado River water available to agricultural customers.
 Fortunately, the

 City of Phoenix, along with other local and State water resource managers, have

 prepared well for possibility that a future shortage could impact our CAP